2018 Summer Research Program Summary

-On July 30 and 31, students from the Institute for Public Health Summer Research Program presented their research projects and culminating symposium.
+On July 30 and 31, students from the Institute for Public Health Summer Research Program Global and Public Health Track and the Aging and Neurological Disease Track presented their research projects in a culminating symposium and poster sessions, respectively.

 Students presented the results of their eight-week research project to their peers, mentors, and Institute staff.
 The program had students from 14 universities from within the continental US and Ireland.
 The students were at different stages of their careers ranging from undergraduate, to masters and medical students.